bpzoran/gadapt/README.md

 ## What Innovations Does GAdapt Bring?

 **GAdapt** introduces self-adaptive determination of how many and which chromosomes and genes will be mutated.
-This determination is based on the diversity of parents, diversity of cost, and cross-diversity of decision variables in the population.
+This determination is based on the diversity of parents, diversity of cost, and cross-diversity of genes in the population.
 Less diversity increases the probability of mutation, thereby enhancing accuracy and performance of the optimization.
 Default settings provide a self-adaptive determination of mutation chromosomes and genes.

 ## Installation